k3karthic/ansible__ubuntu-basic/README.md

 The file `roles/swap/vars/main.yml` contains the following variables that you can change,
 1. *swap_file_path*: File path where swapfile is stored.
 (Default: /swapfile.swap)
 2. *swap_swappiness*: Kernel parameter to change how often swap is used.
 (Default: 60)

-## Playbook Overview

-This Ansible playbook performs the following tasks on an Ubuntu server,

-1. Update apt repositories
-1. Install and configure Fail2ban for SSH
-1. Install and configure swap space equal to total memory
-1. Disable snapd for lower memory consumption

 ## Deployment